MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Primary site
     -   Secondary site

 **Firewall exception for SQL Server**.
 Checks whether the Windows Firewall is disabled or if a relevant Windows Firewall exception exists for SQL Server.
 You must allow sqlservr.exe or the required TCP ports to be accessed remotely.
-By default, SQL Server listens on TCP port 1433 and the SQL Broker Service uses TCP port 4022.
+By default, SQL Server listens on TCP port 1433 and the SSB uses TCP port 4022.

 -   **Severity:** Error